Health and Genetic Testing

 - OFA thyroid evaluation from an OFA approved laboratory

 - OFA sebaceous adenitis evaluation from an approved dermatopathologist

 - heart evaluation by an ACVIM boarded veterinary cardiologist

 The Canine Health Information Center (CHIC) breed requirements for the Standard Poodle include:

-When searching for a reputable breeder and puppy, we recommend verifying testing results of the parents through CHIC, OFA, and CERF.
+When searching for a reputable breeder and puppy, we strongly recommend verifying all testing results of both parents through the OFA.
 These are the leading orthopedic and genetic certification organizations.
 They track the health history to assist in breeding healthy dogs.
 Responsible breeders have an inherent responsibility to breed healthy dogs.